hmteams/xag/_patterns/triqpan/index.md

 ## How to implement
 To implement TriQPAN two elements are required.

-First, a system that commits all events to an event logger, such as our ... (link here)
+First, a system that commits all events to an event logger, such as our <a href="https://github.com/hmteams/sarl-eventstoredb-connector" target="_blank">sarl-eventstoredb-connector</a>

-Second, the code must be designed so that all state changes are done via events, such as our ... (link here)
+Second, the code must be designed so that all state changes are done via events.
+This involves stucturing all information as beliefs; an example of this can be seen in our <a href="https://github.com/srodriguez/aamas2024-triqpan-examples/blob/main/src/main/sarl/io/github/hmteams/aamas24/coffee/coffee-beliefs.sarl" target="_blank">coffee example</a>

 ## Pros and cons
 ### Pros